 - Studying in Groups

 These strategies were chosen based on their potential helpfulness.
 All of these strategies have been proven to be effective, if used correctly.
 The guide gave a variety of strategies that students could use, along with the ideal situations that they would be applied, and examples that related to organic chemistry.
 Strategies such as flashcards and summary notes may be familiar to most students, but higher-level strategies such as concept maps could be foreign.

 Students may be using some of the above strategies, but using them in an ineffective way.
 For example, flashcards are a common method used for memorization of vocabulary or pKa values, but they would not be effective for memorizing every possible reaction3.
 My goal was to clear up misconceptions that students may have had about each strategy and to show them a clear path they could take to be successful in CHEM 233.

-Albert Einstein defined insanity as “doing the same thing over and over again and expecting different results.”
-By this definition, most students are insane.
-They fall back on old study habits, some of which are not effective, expecting that their grade will improve if they just study more.
+Many students fall back on old study habits, some of which are not effective, expecting that their grade will improve if they just study more.
 Students need to be encouraged to reflect on how they studied and to change their strategies in order to see improvements in performance.
 Students also need to be reminded students that improved grades do not come from studying more, but from studying better.
-If more students learn to study more effectively, hopefully there would be fewer insane students, easier exams to mark (as there would be more right answers), and less stress all around.
+If more students learn to study more effectively, hopefully there would be fewer overwhelmed students, easier exams to mark (as there would be more right answers), and less stress all around.

 1. Chittleborough, G.; Treagust, D.; Mocerino, M. Sci.
 Educ.
 2005, 16(1), 5-21.